Ziff Davis

-Ziff Davis, Inc. is an American digital media and internet company.
-Founded in 1927 by William Bernard Ziff Sr. and Bernard George Davis, the company primarily owns technology- and health-oriented media websites, online shopping-related services, internet connectivity services, gaming and entertainment brands, and cybersecurity and martech (marketing technology) tools.
+Ziff Davis, Inc. is an American digital media and Internet company.
+Founded in 1927 by William Bernard Ziff Sr. and Bernard George Davis, the company primarily owns technology- and health-oriented media websites, online shopping-related services, Internet connectivity services, gaming and entertainment brands, and cybersecurity and martech (marketing technology) tools.
 Previously, the company was predominantly a publisher of hobbyist magazines.

 History

 Popular Aviation

 An early (June 1928) issue of Popular Aviation; the first magazine published by Ziff Davis.
 Artwork by Stewart Rouse.
 Ziff-Davis titles featured painted covers throughout the following decade.

-The William B. Ziff Company, founded in 1920, was a successful Chicago advertising agency that secured advertising from national companies such as Procter & Gamble for virtually all African American weekly newspapers.
+The William B. Ziff Company, founded in 1920, was a Chicago advertising agency that secured advertising from national companies such as Procter & Gamble for many African American weekly newspapers.
 In 1923, Ziff acquired E. C. Auld Company, a Chicago publishing house.
 Ziff's first venture in magazine publishing was Ziff's Magazine, which featured short stories, one-act plays, humorous verse, and jokes.
 The title was changed to America's Humor in April 1926.

 Bernard George Davis was the student editor of the University of Pittsburgh's humor magazine, the Pitt Panther, and was active in the Association of College Comics of the East.
 During his senior year he attended the association's convention and met William B. Ziff.
 When Davis graduated in 1927 he joined Ziff as the editor of America's Humor.

-Ziff, who had been an aviator in World War I, created Popular Aviation in August 1927 that was published by Popular Aviation Publishing Company of Chicago, Illinois.
+Ziff, who had been an aviator in World War I, created Popular Aviation in August 1927.
+It was published by Popular Aviation Publishing Company of Chicago, Illinois.
 Under editor Harley W. Mitchell it became the largest aviation magazine, with a circulation of 100,000 in 1929.
 The magazine's title became Aeronautics in June 1929 and the publishing company's name became Aeronautical Publications, Inc. The title was changed back to Popular Aviation in July 1930.
 The magazine became Flying in 1942 and is still published today by Firecrown.
 The magazine celebrated its 90th anniversary in 2017.

 The company histories normally give the founding date as 1927.
 This is when B.G.
 Davis joined and Popular Aviation magazine started.
 However, it was not until 1936 that the company became the "Ziff-Davis Publishing Company".
 (Popular Aviation, April 1936, was the first issue by Ziff-Davis Publishing.)
 Davis was given a substantial minority equity interest in the company and was appointed a vice-president and director.
 He was later named president in 1946.
 Davis was a photography enthusiast and the editor of the Popular Photography magazine started in May 1937.